Trump accuses Mexico's Carlos Slim of trying to help Clinton

-GREENSBORO, N.C., Oct 14 (Reuters) - U.S. Republican presidential nominee Donald Trump on Friday accused Mexican billionaire Carlos Slim of trying to help Democrat Hillary Clinton win the Nov.
+GREENSBORO, N.C.
+(Reuters) - U.S. Republican presidential nominee Donald Trump on Friday accused Mexican billionaire Carlos Slim of trying to help Democrat Hillary Clinton win the Nov.
 8 election through his connection to the New York Times.

 At a rally in Greensboro, North Carolina, Trump also again said a variety of women who have accused him of making unwanted sexual advances are making up their stories.